ermlikeyeah/ermlikeyeah.github.io/_posts/2019-10-11-weeknotes-2019-week-40-and-week-41.markdown

 The Wagatha Christie thing has made my year.
 Best storytelling teaching me about an app’s features yet.
 What?
 It’s not a clever marketing campaign to teach you about a function in Instagram stories?
 Dang.
 Still educational.

 Totally recommend not letting your cat out in your car, by the way.
 She pissed on the mat and I didn't realise for a couple of days.
+At the time it was fun, aaawww look the cat is riding along with me!
 It has taken a lot to make the car smell not-cat-pissy again.